 Because their last access time is current after a read operation.
-When the last accessed time meets Archival Criteria, they will be re-archived.
+When the last accessed time meets archival criteria, they will be re-archived.

 Can I see how much data is partially rehydrated?

-You can do this by looking at the file properties (see below).
+Yes, you can do this by looking at the file properties (see below).

-Is the filter driver only active during the archive task and is it doing anythingwhen archiving is not happening?
+Is the filter driver only active during the archive task, and is it doing anything when archiving is not happening?

 The filter driver is always running so it always gets notified when reads and writes come through.
 We went to a lot of effort, though, to ensure that when you’re not reading or writing stub files there is almost zero overhead time.
 This process is tested automatically when you submit the driver for verification to Microsoft to ensure that the driver will not slow down the machine.